Back to All Guides

 Circulate Vinegar for 45-60 Minutes

-Turn on the pump and circulate the vinegar through the unit for 45-60 minutes.
-The vinegar dissolves calcium and mineral deposits inside the heat exchanger.
-You may see white flakes or cloudy water in the bucket — that's mineral scale being removed.
-If the vinegar turns very cloudy quickly, consider replacing it with fresh vinegar halfway through.
+Turn on the pump and circulate the cleaning solution through the unit for 45-60 minutes.
+The cleaning solution dissolves calcium and mineral deposits inside the heat exchanger.
+You may see white flakes or cloudy fluid in the bucket — that's mineral scale being removed.
+If the cleaning solution turns very cloudy quickly, consider replacing it with fresh cleaning solution halfway through.

 4